 The spirulina is a food supplement made from cyanobacteria, bacteria capable of oxygenic photosynthesis.
 Traditionally, this cyanobacterium, also known as blue algae, although it has been shown not to be an algae, is consumed around the world for its nutritional and health-promoting properties. .
 Some of its properties are antioxidant, antiviral, anti-inflammatory and immunomodulatory.
-In this article from ProjetÉcolo, we invite you to discover everything you need to know about the spirulina, its properties and health benefits.
+In this article from ProjetÉcolo, we invite you to discover everything you need to know regarding the spirulina, its properties and health benefits.

 Definition of Spirulina

 First of all, it is important to give a definition of spirulina.
 Spirulina is a dietary supplement generated from cyanobacteria, bacteria capable of oxygenic photosynthesis.
 Cyanobacteria, also known as blue-green algae, were once thought to be algal protists, but thanks to scientific advancements, it has been discovered that they are actually bacteria.
-To learn more about the different types of bacteria, click here.
+To learn more regarding the different types of bacteria, click here.

 Spirulina is obtained from filamentous cyanobacteria of the genus Arthrospiramainly two species: A. platensis et A. maxima, which were originally included in the genus Spirulina, hence their original name.
 These species grow naturally in tropical lakes et subtropics at high pH and high concentration of carbonate and of bicarbonate. species A. platensis is found in Africa, Asia and South America, while the species A. maxima is restricted to Central America.